-In 2020, the Environmental Committee was formed to provide a forum outside of regular public meetings to discuss and recommend actions to improve the environment within the District.
-The scope of the Committee covers all aspects of the environment within the District including tree planting, habitat restoration, management of invasive species, and environmental impacts of District construction and maintenance.
+In 2020, the Board created an Environmental Committee and appointed two Board members to discuss and recommend actions to improve the environment within the District outside of regular public meetings.
+The scope of the Committee includes tree planting, habitat restoration, management of invasive species, water conservation, and environmental impacts activity.

-Ensure District construction and maintenance projects are completed with an eye toward enhancing wildlife habitat and beautifying the District
+Ensure District projects are completed with an eye toward enhancing wildlife habitat and beautifying the District

 Facilitate habitat restoration by eradicating invasive species and re-establishing native wildflowers, grasses, and trees

 Improve resident access of natural areas so everyone can enjoy the natural beauty of the District